 Planning a Disney World vacation in 2023?
 Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year including the opening of TRON Lightcycle Run Roller Coaster, updated nighttime spectaculars, and more!

-Halloween in Disney World begins on August 12 and runs through October 31.
+Halloween in Disney World began on August 11 and runs through November 1.
 The event will be hosted on select nights in Magic Kingdom and will take place from 7:00 PM to midnight.
-Tickets go on sale on May 18, and guests of select Walt Disney World Resort hotels, including Swan and Dolphin Hotels and Shades of Green, can begin purchasing tickets as early as May 12. (*Important note: Tickets for this event will not require a day park ticket or Disney Park Pass theme park reservation. )
+It is worth noting that ticket holders will be allowed to enter the park as early as 4:00 PM on the date of their event.
+Tickets go on sale on May 2, and guests of select Walt Disney World Resort hotels, including Swan and Dolphin Hotels and Shades of Green, can begin purchasing tickets now. (*Important note: Tickets for this event will not require a day park ticket or Disney Park Pass theme park reservation. )

 *Walt Disney World Annual Passholders and Disney Vacation Club members may purchase specially priced tickets (save $10 per ticket) for select dates.